Jamal Adams ‘beyond happy’ with Seahawks as he prepares to face former Jets teammates

 Adams, of course, has motivation to paint the best possible picture of his time as a Seahawk after he essentially forced his way out of New York.
 He reportedly made a trade request in June because of the Jets’ unwillingness to give him a new contract — his rookie deal goes through the 2021 season.

-Adams, though, on Friday mostly resisted attempts to get him to criticize his former team, instead saying he has “nothing but love for the Jets organization.”
+Adam mostly resisted attempts to get him to criticize his former team, instead saying he has “nothing but love for the Jets organization.”
 When asked if he was surprised that New York is winless this season he answered, “I’m not going to answer that one.”

 Adams also seemed to throw an olive branch toward Jets coach Adam Gase, who he had criticized shortly before the trade, quoted by the New York Daily News as saying: “I don’t feel like he’s the right leader for this organization to reach the Promised Land.”